1938 Slovak parliamentary election

-Parliamentary elections were held in Slovakia on 18 December 1938 following the German occupation of Czechoslovakia.
+Parliamentary elections were held in Slovakia on 18 December 1938 following the German annexation of the Sudetenland.

 Background

 On 6 October 1938 Slovakia declared autonomy, with Hlinka's Slovak People's Party (HSĽS) becoming the dominant political party in Slovakia.
 Some parties were partially forced to merge with HSĽS, whilst others were forbidden (Jewish parties, the Social Democratic Party and the Communist Party) or their activities were suspended (e.g. Slovak National Party which refused to "voluntarily" join HSĽS).
 New Hlinka's Slovak People's Party - The Party of Slovak National Unity (HSĽS-SSNJ) then organized rigged elections to strengthen its position in Slovakia and for further negotiations with the central government.

 The elections were announced in the afternoon on Saturday 26 November 1938.
 Political parties were required to register by the next day, but the information was only officially published on Monday and in the daily press the following Thursday.
 The campaign contained strong anti-Czech and anti-Jewish propaganda, with those seeking to vote against labelled as traitors.